-Remove: Unstable asbestos or ACM that is prone to damage (this must only be done by a licence qualified and competently trained person)
+Remove: Unstable asbestos or ACM that is prone to damage (this must only be done by a licenced, qualified and competently trained person).

 Enclose: Stable asbestos or ACM that may be prone to damage and where encapsulation or sealing does not provide sufficient protection or may disturb asbestos fibres.
-May be suitable if removal is not a viable option protection of exposed surfaces.
+May be suitable if removal is not a viable option.

+Encapsulate/Seal: Stable asbestos or ACM that may be prone to damage and require protection of exposed surfaces.
 Not to be used if the surface coating will create significant disturbance of asbestos fibres.

-Encapsulate/Seal: Stable asbestos or ACM that may be prone to damage & require maintain:

-Leave and

-Stable asbestos or ACM that is not prone to damage.
+Leave and Stable asbestos or ACM that is not prone to damage.